-- should (has_heat_of_reaction - whether terms for heat of reaction) - be included in enthalpy balance - be (has_work_transfer whether terms for work transfer should) - included in enthalpy balances - be included in enthalpy balances - to (custom_term a Pyomo Expression representing custom terms) - mass transfer should be included in enthalpy balance.
-This should generally be the same as the has_mass_transfer argument in the material balance methods - to be included in enthalpy balances.
-Expression must be indexed by time, length and phase list - Returns Constraint object representing enthalpy balances add_total_material_balances(args, kwargs)
+• - whether terms for heat transfer should be (has_heat_transfer) - included in enthalpy balances

+- whether terms for work transfer should be

+(has_work_transfer) - included in enthalpy balances

+- whether terms for enthalpy transfer due to

+(has_enthalpy_transfer) - mass transfer should be included in enthalpy balance.
+This should generally be the same as the has_mas_trasnfer argument in the material balance methods to (custom_term) - be included in enthalpy balances.
+Expression must be indexed by time, length and phase list add_total_material_balances(args, kwargs)